Sienci-Labs/Resources/experimental/np-painting-and-finishing.md

    Smooth out any remaining roughness, ensuring an even surface.
 Use an orbital sander or sanding block for flat surfaces.

 1. **Fine Sanding (220-320 Grit):**
    This grit is for a silky-smooth finish, ideal before applying paint, stain, or sealant.
+Do be aware that the higher the grit you use at this stage, will reduce the ability of stains and finished to penetrate the wood.
+If you are using 1000 grit for example, you are no longer cutting the wood, but packing sawdust into the wood pours, burnishing it.
+The surface will become shiny and very smooth, but not allow stain or seal to penetrate fully.

 > **Tip**: For curved or intricate designs, consider using sanding sponges, soft pads, or hand sanding to access tight spaces.
+Depending on your project, getting into the crevices of your design can be difficult.
+Small scrapers are handy to remove fuzzy bits.
+Cone Sanders are useful for larger designs.
+What if you carved a 3d relief?
+Sanding mops in different grits work great here.
+They can get into the details without removing too much material and ruining the design.

+Here is a great video that explains moving up the grits in under 2 minutes! https://www.youtube.com/watch?v=KiE4Pk_gu50

 ---

-## 2. Raising the Grain
+### Raising the Grain

 Raising the grain is an essential step, especially when working with water-based finishes.
 The process involves initial sanding, wetting the wood, sanding again, then moving on to other finishing steps.